cmckitterick/windows365/Windows365/link/known-issues.md

 After updating to version 26100.4061, the previously selected keyboard layout might be automatically switched back to the default.

-To correct this, users can manually select their preferred keyboard layout again.
-This one-time action make sure that the keyboard setting is saved correctly going forward.
+To correct this issue, users can manually select their preferred keyboard layout again.
+This one-time action makes sure that the keyboard setting is saved correctly going forward.